 In addition to our in-licensed programs, we have internal discovery research initiatives which resulted in ART12.11, a proprietary cocrystal composition of CBD.
 The crystal structure of CBD is known to exhibit solid polymorphism, or the ability to manifest in different forms.
 Polymorphism can adversely affect stability, dissolution, and bioavailability of a drug product and thus may affect its quality, safety, and efficacy.
 Based upon our research, we believe our CBD cocrystal exists as a single crystal form and as such is anticipated to have advantages over other solid forms of CBD that exhibit polymorphism.
-Anticipated advantages of this single crystal structure include improved stability, solubility, and a more consistent absorption profile.
-We believe these features will result in more consistent and improved bioavailability and may lead to improved safety and efficacy.
+Emerging data demonstrates potential advantages of this single crystal structure, including improved stability, solubility, and a more consistent absorption profile.
+We believe these features have contributed to a more consistent and improved bioavailability profile and, as already demonstrated in animal studies, may ultimately lead to improved safety and efficacy in human therapeutics.

-Presently, we have two US patents, one US patent application, and eight foreign patent applications directed to our cocrystal composition of CBD.
+Presently, we have two US patents, one pending US patent application, four foreign patents (Brazil, Mexico, Japan and Taiwan) and five pending foreign patent applications (Australia, Canada, China, Europe, and South Korea) directed to our cocrystal composition of CBD.
 Composition claims are generally known in the pharmaceutical industry as the most desired type of intellectual property and should provide for long lasting market exclusivity for our synthetic CBD cocrystal drug product candidate.
-In addition, due to the reasons outlined above, we believe that our synthetic CBD cocrystal will have superior pharmaceutical properties compared to non-cocrystal CBD products under development at other competing companies to treat cancer, Inflammatory Bowel Disease ("IBD"), PTSD, and other potential indications.
+In addition, due to the reasons outlined above, we believe that our synthetic CBD cocrystal will continue to demonstrate a superior set of pharmaceutical properties compared to non-cocrystal CBD compositions.
+We plan to develop ART12.11 for multiple potential indications where CBD has shown activity of such anxiety disorders, including PTSD, depression, and other potential uses such as epilepsy, insomnia, and Inflammatory Bowel Disease ("IBD").

 We are developing our product candidates in accordance with traditional regulated drug development standards and expect to make them available to patients via prescription or physician orders only after obtaining marketing authorization from a regulatory authority, such as the FDA.
 Our management team has experience developing, commercializing, and partnering ethical pharmaceutical products, including several first-in-class therapeutics.
-Based upon our current management's capabilities and the future talent we may attract, we expect to retain rights to internally develop and commercialize products; however, we may seek collaborations with partners in the biopharmaceutical industry when that strategy serves to maximize value for our stockholders.
+Based upon our current management's capabilities and the future talent we may attract, we plan to retain rights to internally develop and commercialize products; however, we may seek collaborations with partners in the biopharmaceutical industry when a partnering strategy serves to maximize value for our stockholders.